Satellite Solar Outage

 A solar outage (or sun outage) happens twice a year around the times of the Spring and Autumn.
 In the northern hemisphere, sun outages occur before the March equinox (February, March) and after the September equinox (September and October).

 The solar outages occur when the sun’s path in the sky takes it directly behind the satellite and swamps the signal with interference.
+Since the sun is a giant source of radiation, the antenna noise temperature increases, decreasing the overall ink performance.
+Depending on the receive antenna size, its efficiency and the frequency band used, this interference can cause degradation of the satellite signal and a service outage.

 During this time there can be an interruption or loss of satellite signals caused by interference from solar radiation, which can last about 10-15 minutes per day.
+The actual timing, the duration of the interference and the level of service degradation varies depending the location and size of the receiving satellite dish.

 When the sun passes directly behind the UK TV satellites there can be a loss of some of the weaker satellite signals.
 This loss of channels is due to the Sun’s radiation swamping the satellite signal.